uhasmicoda/MySeleniumNewRepo/New Text Document.md

 I make sure my automation framework handles unexpected exceptions gracefully by having a base class for common exception handling and using listeners to log and capture screenshots automatically.
 This helps in debugging and ensures smooth execution of all tests.

 To use Maven, first we install Maven and configure it by setting MAVEN_HOME and adding it to the system PATH.
 After that, we create a Maven project (or convert an existing project) and manage dependencies and build using the pom.xml.
+7 Can you give an example of using the Robot class to handle OS-level dialogs that Selenium cannot handle directly?
+Yes, for example, while uploading a file through a system window, Selenium cannot interact with the OS file chooser.
+So, we use the Robot class to type the file path and press Enter:

+10 Have you ever used the IInvokedMethodListener or IAnnotationTransformer interfaces?
+If yes, give an example of how they improved your framework.